lyz-code/blue-book/docs/projects/projects.md

 ## Others

+* A tool or service to follow the updates of software, right now I subscribe to the releases of the github repositories, but I'd like it to be provider agnostic, and cleaner than the emails github sends.
+* A tool or service to automatically update the dockers of my services in an intelligent way, for example telling it to be one minor versions after the last to avoid instabilities.
 * Movie/serie/music rating self hosted solution that based on your ratings discovers new content.
 * Hiking route classifier and rating self hosted web application.